NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/app-state.md

    });
    ````

+> [!NOTE]
-Note: Since keys into `Items` are simple strings, if you are developing middleware that needs to work across many applications, you may wish to prefix your keys with a unique identifier to avoid key collisions (e.g. "MyComponent.isVerified" instead of just "isVerified").
+> Since keys into `Items` are simple strings, if you are developing middleware that needs to work across many applications, you may wish to prefix your keys with a unique identifier to avoid key collisions (e.g. "MyComponent.isVerified" instead of just "isVerified").

 <a name=id1></a>